frdedynamics/robotics-lab-documentation/source/texts/ROS1.rst

        :language: xml
        :caption: beginners_tutorials/launch/my_robot_gazebo.launch

-*This tutorial is based on the* `Moore Robots <http://www.moorerobots.com/blog>`_ *tutorials.
+This tutorial is based on the `Moore Robots <http://www.moorerobots.com/blog>`_ tutorials.
 They provide a series of robot modelling/simulation/navigation tutorial.
-It can be a bit confusing for the beginners but I believe that they are very useful for those who would like to use ROS in their term projects.* `Here <https://www.youtube.com/watch?v=8ckSl4MbZLg&list=PLTEmcYHVE7dPWixFnzkd68jPjwGzxHjUG>`_ * is the youtube tutorial of Moore robots.*
+It can be a bit confusing for the beginners but I believe that they are very useful for those who would like to use ROS in their term projects.
+Here is the `youtube tutorial of Moore robots <https://www.youtube.com/watch?v=8ckSl4MbZLg&list=PLTEmcYHVE7dPWixFnzkd68jPjwGzxHjUG>`_.